harshit0605/stock-market-agent/README.md

 ### Analysis Agent

 Performs detailed analysis on the collected data, including financial indicators and historical trends.
+The analysis now includes various technical indicators for a more comprehensive evaluation.

+### Financial Personas

+Different financial personas, such as conservative investors and aggressive growth seekers, perform individual analyses on the data.
+Each persona provides a unique perspective based on its investment strategy.

+### Meta Analysis Agent

+A meta analysis agent critiques all the analyses performed by different financial personas and produces the final investment recommendation.
+This ensures a balanced and well-rounded decision-making process.

 ### Risk Assessment Agent